Inputs

 Type select input

 The select input type accepts a list of text items as a string.
-You can only select one item from the list.
+You can select only one item from the list.

 inputs: